Updated: Apr 5, 2022

 Hopefully you had a chance to cover your strawberry plants with a thick layer of mulch or straw in the fall to protect them from our harsh winters, and especially to keep them frozen during the chinook weather if you are near Calgary, Alberta like me.
 Thawing and freezing is actually much harder on plants, and the reason many perennials don't survive southern Alberta winters, than the cold itself.
+Once they have been nicely protected for the winter the question becomes when to uncover strawberries?

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.ca.
 As an Amazon Associate I earn from qualifying purchases.